GameLord2011/win7dialog/README.md

-This is a work in progress react component that provides a simple dialog.
+# This is a work in progress react component that provides a simple dialog

 TODO: make this contain informaton that you can use, at the moment, checkout the source of the code, GameLord2011/my-website